 Traditionally developers built large enterprise applications and the size of each monolithic application grew with changing business needs and increasing functionality demands.
 However, over a longer time period, it became difficult to keep a good modular structure causing conflicting changes resulting in problems and outages.
 Even a small change to the application required the monolithic application to be rebuilt and redeployed.

 Scalability remains an issue with such large enterprise applications.
 This is where Microservices help.

 Microservices is a software architecture that breaks down the monolithic application into smaller and simpler components each of which can be built and deployed independently managed by individual groups within the organization.

 Microservices – Key Features & Benefits

-- Singular Focus/Domain driven: Microservices are built targeting a specific problem domain, responsible for a single functionality and do it quite well.
+- Singular Focus/Domain-driven: Microservices are built targeting a specific problem domain, responsible for a single functionality, and do it quite well.

 - Scalability: Using microservices, scalability becomes easier and it can be driven at a granular level allowing efficient system optimization and organization.
 Resources are optimally used and deployed based on the needs of a smaller component.

-- Loosely coupled: In microservices architecture, services are mostly self-sufficient with limited dependence or references to other services.
+- Loosely coupled: In a microservices architecture, services are mostly self-sufficient with limited dependence or references to other services.